 HdpH provides a library of topology aware algorithmic skeletons that abstract over the topology aware primitives.
 For example Figure 4 shows two versions of a parallel map over a list.
 Both skeletons take an extra radius parameter for locality control.
 Note that for distribution over the network HdpH requires the function argument and the list elements to be Closures.
-Skeletons similar to these are measured in Section 6.2 parMapLocal creates sparks bounded by radius r, resulting in a lazy distribution of the parallel work across the network to PEs no further than distance r from the PE calling parMapLocal.
+Skeletons similar to these are measured in Section 6.2.

+parMapLocal creates sparks bounded by radius r, resulting in a lazy distribution of the parallel work across the network to PEs no further than distance r from the PE calling parMapLocal.
 PEs beyond this distance will receive no tasks from this skeleton as their communication latency is expected to outweigh the benefit of the additional parallelism.

 parMap2Level uses a combination of eager and lazy work distribution.
-It splits the list into chunks and eagerly pushes big tasks to PEs with an equidistant basis (with radius r).
-Each big task in turn calls parMapLocal on its chunk of the list, restricting 8th radius to $\frac{1}{2}r$.
+It obtains an equidistant basis qs with radius r and splits the input list into chunks, one per basis PE, taking into account the size information present in the basis qs.
+Then the skeleton eagerly pushes big tasks to the basis PEs, one per PE.
+Each big task in turn calls parMapLocal on its chunk of the input list, restricting the radius to $\frac{1}{2}$ r.
 This results in a quick distribution of big tasks to PEs far from the caller, and these PEs then act as local coordinators by sparking small tasks to be evaluated in their vicinity.
 Thanks to bounded sparks and equidistance of the coordinators, it is guaranteed that the small tasks sparked by one local coordinator stay in its vicinity; in particular, they cannot travel to a PE in the vicinity of another local coordinator.

-We stress that both of the above skeletons allow for tuning of locality via a single radius parameter, without ever exposing locations to the programmer.
+We stress that both of the above skeletons implement a semiexplicit interface in that both allow for tuning of locality via a single radius parameter, without ever exposing locations to the programmer.
 This abstract locality control is intended to facilitate performance portability between parallel architectures.